 06.03 Initial Actions

 As soon as practical after the determination is made to implement this IMC, the RA should notify internal and external stakeholders of the NRC’s initial understanding of the performance issues, the NRC’s plans to implement the IMC 0350 process, and the formation of the Panel.
 The RA will establish the Panel to maintain an ongoing overview of licensee performance as described in section 06.01 of this guidance.
-The RA selects the of the Panel and establishes the Panel’s composition and responsibilities.
-The RA selects the Vice of the Panel in concurrence with the Director of NRR.
+The RA selects the Chair of the Panel and establishes the Panel’s composition and responsibilities.
+The RA selects the Vice Chair of the Panel in concurrence with the Director of NRR.

 In addition to making the determination whether to implement this IMC for a specific reactor shutdown period and restart, the RA should consult with the DEDR, the Director of OE, and the Director of NRR, as appropriate, to determine the scope of an Order or a CAL, if necessary, specifying any immediate actions and/or the actions required of the licensee that ensure the plant is in a safe condition.
 Direction and guidance on the use of Orders and CALs is provided in the NRC’s Enforcement Policy and Enforcement Manual.